AdvaniaSE/PowerShellFundamentals/08. PSDrives/Lab.md

 ---

-- Use the core commands to remove the file and registry key created
+- Use PowerShell to remove both the file and the registry key created